When Robotics Meets Wireless Communications: An Introductory Tutorial: Introduction

 In the literature, however, \ac{CaR} and \ac{RaC} problems are often not addressed with such an interdisciplinary approach.
 Indeed, oversimplified models are often adopted for either the communications or the robotics aspects.
-This oversimplification causes the researchers to miss interesting results and opportunities.
-Even worse, the researchers could derive techniques that will fail when tested on real robots equipped with real communication systems.
-Some tutorials have recently been published on communications-aware robotics problems, but these simplify either the robotics or communications aspects.
-For instance, the tutorial \cite{uav26b} discusses \ac{UAV} communications with great detail from the communications perspective, but treats the control and robotics aspects in a superficial manner.
+This oversimplification causes the researchers to miss interesting results and opportunities, or even to derive techniques that would fail when tested on real robots equipped with real communication systems.
+Some tutorials have recently been published on communications-aware robotics problems.
+However, they still simplify either the robotics or communications aspects.
+For instance, the tutorial \cite{uav26b} discusses \ac{UAV} communications with great detail, but treats the control and robotics aspects in a superficial manner.
 The authors in \cite{uav26b} mention that, to the best of their knowledge, no rigorous expression for the \ac{UAV} energy consumption for a given trajectory has been derived.
-As we will show in Subsection \ref{sec:uav}, such a statement is imprecise and comes from a lack of understanding of the \ac{UAV} dynamic models and control theory.
+As we will show in subsection \ref{sec:uav}, such a statement is imprecise and comes from a lack of understanding of the \ac{UAV} dynamic models and control theory.
 On the other hand, the robotics community generally oversimplifies the communication model.
-For instance, the authors of \cite{DiskModel1} consider the problem of a team of data-gathering \acp{MR}, and assume a binary disk model \cite{DiskModel0} for the communication channel; in this model, the communication is perfect as long as two \acp{MR} remain within a certain distance of each other.
-This communication model is far from reality, as we shall see in section \ref{Comm:channel}.
+For instance, the authors of \cite{DiskModel1} consider the problem of a team of data-gathering \acp{MR} and assume a binary disk model \cite{DiskModel0} for the communication channel.
+In this model, the communication is perfect as long as two \acp{MR} remain within a certain distance of each other.
+Such a model is far from reality, as we shall see in section \ref{Comm:channel}.

 To our knowledge, in the literature, there are no surveys or tutorials which have taken an interdisciplinary approach to address \ac{CaR} or \ac{RaC} problems.
-The aim of this tutorial is to contribute to filling this gap and raising awareness of the importance of an interdisciplinary approach when tackling these problems.
+This tutorial aims to contribute to closing this gap and raising awareness of the importance of an interdisciplinary approach when tackling these problems.
 To illustrate the opportunities and challenges of this approach, we focus on the important problem of \acf{TP} within the context of \ac{CaR} and \ac{RaC} applications, henceforth referred to as \acf{CaTP}.
-We hope that this tutorial will contribute to the quality and quantity of research done in this new exciting and promising, yet underdeveloped, research area.
+It is our hope that this tutorial will inspire new research in this exciting and promising, yet underdeveloped area.